CST1229/project-explorer-legacy/README.md

 Unlike later versions, this version uses the 404 page for routing instead of being a single-page app (so for example, /projects/104 to see inside project ID 104), so it will probably not work on GitHub Pages (aside from username.github.io repos) without a bit of modification.

-All files are probably untouched from their original states, aside from this file (which is new).
+All files except this file (the README) are untouched from their original states on October 25th 2021 (or 26th for 404.html) (from file modification dates; this originally wasn't a git repo).

 This will probably break after project tokens are implemented.